collinalexbell/HackMatrix/game-design.md

 6) Is it technically possible to build this game?
 Yes
 7) Does this game meet our social and community goals?
 No
 8) Do the playtesters enjoy this game enough?
 Yes/No (I'm the only play tester)
+### 16) Risk Mitigation
+Lack of  time to implement core features and give the game polish is a risk to the game.
+I don't know how to stop that from happening though.
+I've got a deadline.
+I could take a job, but that would defeat the purpose.

 ### 17) The Toy
 If my game had no goal, it would be fun.
 Making blocks move is fun.
 However, that is just the ideal game.
 Right now, the game isn't super fun.